If hard, rewarding work is calling you …

 - Mentoring and supporting education staff in program development, coordination, and implementation.

-- Grant proposal writing and quarterly reporting to secure necessary financial support for education program implementation.
+- Assisting with small grant proposals and quarterly reporting to secure necessary financial support for education program implementation.

-- Booking, scheduling, and coordinating education programs with teachers and JRA education program staff, boat captains and crew.
+- Coordinating education programs with teachers and JRA education program staff, boat captains and crew.

-- Lead 85% -90% of the field-based educational programming including weekend, and extended field programs that can last up to 5-days in length.
+- Leading 65% -70% of field-based educational programming including weekend, overnight, and extended field programs that can last up to 8-days in length.

 - Maintaining strong communication with partners including boat captains and U.S. Fish and Wildlife Service staff.